The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Results

-As mentioned by \citet{Lacey1993}, the estimated formation epoch obtained using equation (\ref{eq:zf}) is not necessarily correct.
-Nevertheless, as seen in Figure \ref{fig:m-cvmax}, the analytical prediction based on equation (\ref{eq:zf}) shows a very good agreement with the result from CG2048 run for halos with mass smaller than $10^{11} M_{\odot}$.
+As mentioned by \citet{Lacey1993}, the estimated formation epoch obtained using Equation (\ref{eq:zf}) is not necessarily correct.
+This is because the formation time defined here corresponds to the epoch at which one of progenitors has a mass larger than $fM$.
+This does not mean that the main progenitor has this mass.
+Nevertheless, as seen in Figure \ref{fig:m-cvmax}, the analytical prediction based on Equation (\ref{eq:zf}) shows a very good agreement with the result from CG2048 run for halos with mass smaller than $10^{11} M_{\odot}$.
 For halos with the mass larger than $10^{11} M_{\odot}$, the difference between CG2048 results and analytical ones are relatively large.
 However, these halos are rare objects in CG2048 run, and the fact might affect the results in some degrees.
-We can conclude that the shallowing slope of the mass-concentration relation naturally emerges from the nature of the power spectrum of initial density fluctuations.
+We can conclude that the shallowing slope of the mass$-$concentration relation naturally emerges from the nature of the power spectrum of initial density fluctuations.

 The slope is slightly shallower than that of $c_{\rm NFW}$ for larger halos.
 For the case of $c_{\rm NFW}$, the slope is around $-0.10$ for relaxed halos and $-0.11$ for all halos \citep{Neto2007, Maccio2007}.
 On the other hand, for the CG2048 simulation, the slope is around $-0.07$ for halos with the mass $10^{10}M_{\odot}$, and $-0.06$ for halos with the mass $10^{9}M_{\odot}$.
-Note that one overestimates the central density of halos if one estimates the concentration of dwarf-sized halos by extrapolating the mass-concentration relation of galaxy or cluster-sized halos.
+Note that one overestimates the central density of halos if one estimates the concentration of dwarf-sized halos by extrapolating the mass$-$concentration relation of galaxy or cluster-sized halos.

-Figure \ref{fig:cvmax_pba} shows the probability distribution functions of the concentration parameter at $z=0$ in two different mass ranges.
+Figure \ref{fig:cvmax_pba} shows the probability distribution functions of the concentration parameter at $z=0$ in three different mass ranges.
 Both shapes are well fitted by the log-normal distributions,

 We find $\log c_0 = 1.050, \sigma = 0.124$ for halos with the mass of $5.0 \times 10^8 M_{\odot} \le M < 10^9 M_{\odot}$, $\log c_0 = 1.022, \sigma = 0.128$ for halos with the mass of $10^9 M_{\odot} \le M < 10^{10} M_{\odot}$, and $\log c_0 = 0.965, \sigma = 0.125$ for halos with the mass of $10^{10} M_{\odot} \le M < 10^{11} M_{\odot}$.